camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 **Create the release PR**

-Once the required stability is reached, create the release PR.
+Once the defined scope and required stability is reached, create the (pre-)release PR.

 A release PR provides only the following changes:
 * update of the version information in the API OAS definition files (no "wip" in the version field or URL of any of the API files).